 Can I combine this baby food with other purees?

-Mix with Applesauce, Sweet Potato Puree, Banana Puree, Bean Puree, or Butternut Squash Puree or any other baby food that you like.
-You can also stir in olive oil or butter to add more flavor and fats (which little ones need for proper development).
+Mix with Crock Pot Applesauce, Sweet Potato Baby Food, Banana Puree, Bean Puree, or Butternut Squash Puree or any other homemade baby food that you like.
+You can also stir in olive oil or butter to add more flavor and healthy fats for kids (which little ones need for proper development).

 TIP: Find my go-to no-cook Baby Food Recipes here.